AntonRize/WILL/about.md

 The motivation behind this framework is rooted in a deep philosophical belief that the structure of the Universe must, at its core, can be described without arbitrary parameters, assumptions, or external mathematical constructs.
 The ideal theory should not rely on pre-existing formalism but should emerge naturally from the geometry of the Universe itself.

-It is important to clarify that I do not consider myself an academic authority, nor do I claim to have discovered any new physical law.
+It is important to clarify that I do not consider myself an academic authority, nor do I claim that standard physics is wrong.
 I am a self-taught enthusiast, driven not by the desire for recognition but by a personal need to resolve fundamental questions about reality in the simplest possible terms.

 ---

 ## Intellectual Honesty

-Throughout this research, I have maintained a rigorous internal skepticism, questioning every step and assumption.
-The fact that I have arrived at results equivalent to the standard formulations of Special and General Relativity using only geometric first principles may appear unlikely, even to myself.
+Throughout this research, I have maintained a rigorous internal scepticism, questioning every step.
+The fact that I have arrived at results undistinguishable from the standard formulations of Special and General Relativity, within our current measurements accuracy, using only first methodological and geometric principles may appear unlikely, even to myself.
 I fully acknowledge the statistical improbability of such an achievement by an individual without formal academic training.

-However, this work is not an attempt to replace or dispute existing physics but rather to reinterpret it from a geometric and philosophical standpoint.
-Whether this approach holds broader value is irrelevant to its primary purpose — to provide a coherent and intuitive framework that satisfies my own intellectual and philosophical curiosity.
+However, this work is not an attempt to replace or dispute existing physics but rather to understand it from a geometric and philosophical standpoint.
+Whether this open research holds broader value is irrelevant to its primary purpose — to provide a coherent and intuitive framework that satisfies my own intellectual and philosophical curiosity.

-Above all, this document serves as a personal record and reflection of a journey toward understanding, reminding me of the reasons why I chose to embark on this path.
+Above all, this project serves as a personal record and reflection of a journey toward understanding, reminding me of the reasons why I chose to embark on this path.

 ---